EffectiveJ/trivia-Game/README.md

 # trivia-Game
-A trivia game for all ages!!!!......About history
+A trivia game for all ages!!!!......About Mythology!!